"She's forgetting too much. You need to come."

 The sisters know only one thing to be true: Promises hold for sisters.
 But can they really follow through with the Promise at Daybreak?

-The pink peonies are a representative of my Mom and her sister's favorite flowers.
+The pink peonies are representative of my Mom and her sister's favorite flowers.
 They are lining the back cover of Promise at Daybreak.
-My Mom and her sister used to pick them and deliver them to each other on their wedding anniversaries in June.
-It was a tradition for them and each would love the offer of congratulations on another milestone anniversary.
+My Mom and her sister used to pick and deliver them to each other on their wedding anniversaries which were both in June.
+It was a tradition for them and each would love the offer of congratulations on another milestone anniversary."

 Promise At Daybreak